Joey Mercury: Return to WWE (2010–2017)

 In 2010, Birch came out of retirement and returned to WWE at the SmackDown tapings on April 20, where he lost to Shelton Benjamin in a dark match.
-On April 25 at Extreme Rules, he reappeared on television as a masked member of CM Punk's The Straight Edge Society stable and interfered in Punk's match with Rey Mysterio, helping him pick up the win.
+On April 25 at Extreme Rules, he reappeared on television as a masked member of the CM Punk's Straight Edge Society stable and interfered in Punk's match with Rey Mysterio, helping him pick up the win.
 Birch continued to interfere in Punk's matches during the following months, before being unmasked by Big Show on the July 23 episode of SmackDown.
 This led to a handicap match at SummerSlam where Big Show defeated the entire Society.
 In early September it was reported that Mercury had undergone surgery on a torn pectoral muscle.

 In order to rehabilitate his injury, he began training at Florida Championship Wrestling, WWE's developmental territory.
 He later began working there as a trainer.
 Following this, he moved into a producer role for the main roster.

 On the September 29, 2014 episode of Raw, Mercury and fellow producer Jamie Noble aligned themselves with The Authority.
 Dubbed "J&J Security", Mercury and Noble began acting as bodyguards to Authority member Seth Rollins.
 On the November 24 episode of Raw, J&J Security wrestled the first televised matches for each man in several years, partnering with Rollins in a three-on-two handicap match against John Cena and Dolph Ziggler, which they lost.
 On the March 16, 2015 episode of Raw, both Mercury and Noble seemingly left The Authority due to Rollins not listening them.
 Later that night, it was revealed to be a ruse, with all The Authority members coming out to help Rollins take out Randy Orton, but they were stopped by Sting, who made a surprise appearance and helped Orton fight off The Authority.
 On the June 22 episode of Raw, J&J Security reconciled with Rollins when the three of them and Kane attacked Brock Lesnar.
 On the July 6 episode of Raw, Mercury was viciously beaten by Lesnar, who after destroying his and fellow J&J Security member Jamie Noble's prized Cadillac car, which had been gifted to them by Seth Rollins the week before, picked him up and tossed him onto the then unbroken windshield of it.
 On July 7, it was reported that Mercury suffered mild contusions as a result of the attack and both members of J&J Security would be out of action indefinitely.

 Mercury appeared on the March 14, 2016 episode of Raw breaking up the brawl between Triple H and Roman Reigns.
 In January 2017, it was reported that Birch had been released from WWE.